arctop/android-sdk/README.md

 The activity will call finish() with either RESULT_OK or RESULT_CANCELED, which you can use to determine your next steps.

-#### Begin a session
+#### Begin a Session

-For a calibrated user, call **startPredictionSession(String predictionName)** to begin running the Neuos real-time prediction service.
+For a calibrated user, call **startPredictionSession(String predictionName)** to begin running the Arctop real-time prediction service.
-You can find the predictions in **NeuosSDK.Predictions**
+You can find the predictions in **NeuosSDK.Predictions** .

-#### Work with session data
+#### Work with Session Data

 At this point, your app will receive results via the **onValueChanged(String key,float value)** callback.

-Results are given in the form of values from 0-100 for Focus, Enjoyment, and The Zone.
-The neutral point for each user is at 50, meaning that values above 50 reflect high levels of the measured quantity, for example a 76 in Focus is a high level of Focus, a 99 in The Zone is a near perfect "flow state."
+Results are given in the form of values from 0-100 for focus and enjoyment.
+The neutral point for each user is at 50, meaning that values above 50 reflect high levels of the measured quantity.
+For example, a 76 in focus is a high level of focus, while a 99 is  nearly the highest focus that can be achieved.
 Values below 50 represent the opposite, meaning lack of focus or lack of enjoyment.
-For example a 32 in Focus is a low level that reflects the user not paying attention, a 12 in Enjoyment means the user really dislikes whatever is happening.
-Low Zone levels reflect being distracted or generally not immersed in an experience.
+For example, a 32 in focus is a lower level that reflects the user may not be paying much attention, while a 12 in enjoyment can mean the user dislikes the current experience.

-For Head Motion the value is given in steps from 1-4 where 1 is static i.e. the user is not moving their head at all, while 4 is active, i.e. the user is moving their head a lot.
-4 is a near constant movement of the head while 1 is essentially no movement, 2 and 3 are somewhere in between with 2 being a lower amount of movement than 3.
+Blink data is recorded as a binary.
+The presence of a blink will be indicated by a “1” in that column.
+Blink data for each individual eye will be provided in a future addition to the dataset.

+Arctop’s SDK is strict and always prefers to say "I don't know", producing a -1 or NaN value, rather than providing a value that may be inaccurate.
 Values of -1 or NaNs should be ignored as these reflect low confidence periods of analysis.
 This can occur for any reason, including a momentary lapse in sensor connection or a brain response that is anomalous.
-Neuos is strict and always prefers to say "I don't know" with a -1 or NaN rather than imply that it knows by giving a value which has a high chance of being inaccurate.
-If you notice an excess of -1s or NaNs in your data please contact Arctop for support as these values should occur only very limitedly.
+If you notice an excess of -1s or NaNs in your data, please contact Arctop for support as these values should occur on a limited basis.

 Signal QA is reported via **onQAStatus(boolean passed ,int type)** callback.
 If QA failed during the analysis window, the **passed** parameter will be false, and the type of failure will be reported in **type**.
-Valid types aredefined in **QAFailureType** class inside [NeuosSDK.java](neuosSDK/src/main/java/io/neuos/NeuosSDK.java).
+Valid types are defined in **QAFailureType** class inside [NeuosSDK.java](neuosSDK/src/main/java/io/neuos/NeuosSDK.java).

-#### Finish session
+#### Finish Session

 When you are ready to complete the session, call **finishSession()**.
 The session will close and notify your app when done via **onSessionComplete()** callback.
-You can use the **INeuosSessionUploadListener** interface to monitor the progress of uploading the session to the Neuos server.
+You can use the **INeuosSessionUploadListener** interface to monitor the progress of uploading the session to the Arctop server.
 (Optional)

 ### Cleanup